darsa-group/ACCESS-2025/content/home/application.md

   columns: '2'
 ---

-We can accommodate a maximum of **20 candidates** during our five day residential course.

 ### Course requirements
 The course is designed for early career researchers interested in computational entomology, whether they come from a biological or data science background.
 Specific requirements are as follows: